The Media Equation: Education

 In recent years, serious games, or games for learning, have gained increasing popularity in the field of education.
 Digital game-based learning explores the effectiveness of games for serious purposes.
 By immersing in a dynamic, interactive, and visualized gaming environment, learners are likely to develop motivation, enthusiasm, and involvement.
 Based on the media equation theory, people will react to media interactions as if they are in real life.
 Just as in real life, when designing serious games, producers should consider visualizations that enrich game interfaces may also become distractions that reduce study efficiency and increase cognitive burdens.
 Therefore, a balance needs to be reached when creating digital environments that nurture study habits while stimulating user enthusiasm.

 Health care

 In a study examining patients’ responses to bad news delivered by human and robot doctors, researchers found participants prefer the robot’s message better.
-By employing the frequentist and Bayes statistics, researchers tested the media equation and Computers are Social Actors(CASA) validity.
+By employing the frequentist and Bayesian statistics, researchers tested the media equation and Computers are Social Actors (CASA) validity.
 Based on the result, the media equation does not hold true.
 Participants reported preferring receiving negative results from messages from a humanoid robot than telemedicine with humans.
 This preference may due to the lack of emotional expression directing the focus on the information itself.